 Since all assessments, existing before or after Proposition 218 must be based on special benefit to property, the drafters of Proposition 218 inherently found that vector control services confer special benefit on property.
 Moreover, the statement of drafter's intent also acknowledges that any new or increased vector control assessments after the effective date of Proposition 218 would need to comply with the voter approval requirements it established.
 This is as an acknowledgement that additional assessments for such "traditional" purposes would be established after Proposition 218 was in effect.
-Therefore, the drafters of Proposition 218 clearly recognized vector assessments as a "traditional" use of assessments, acknowledged that new vector assessments may be formed after Proposition 218 and inherently were satisfied that vector control services confer special benefit to properties.
+Therefore, the drafters of Proposition 218 clearly recognized vector assessments may be formed after Proposition 218 and inherently were satisfied that vector control services confer special benefit to properties.